zenphonix/ansible-role-nextcloud/docs/configuring-oidc-provider.md

 This role can optionally enable and configure the [OpenID Connect Provider App](https://github.com/H2CK/oidc), so that users can login to other services using their Nextcloud accounts via OAuth2.

+The `oidc.yml` task provided in this role will request a list of all installed OIDC clients, remove clients if settings don't match and (re-)install clients with the provided configuration.

 ## Basic usage

 To configure an OIDC client for a service, add an entry to the `nextcloud_oidc_clients` dictionary: